-The Banco de Portugal publishes on its website each quarterly decision on the countercyclical buffer rate applicable to exposures to a domestic counterparty.
-This publication includes, inter alia, information on: (i) the level of the applicable buffer rate; (ii) the credit-to-GDP ratio and its deviation from its long-term trend, calculated in accordance with BCBS guidelines (Basel gap); (iii) the additional credit-to-GDP gap; and (iv) the justification for the buffer rate.
+from its long-term trend, calculated in accordance with BCBS guidelines (Basel gap); (iii) the additional credit-to-GDP gap; and (iv) the justification for the buffer rate.
 In addition, the Banco de Portugal publishes the set of indicators described in the previous section selected according to the guidelines in Recommendation ESRB/2014/1.

 When the buffer rate is set above zero for the first time or raised, the Banco de Portugal should also publish the date from which the buffer rate is applicable.
-If it is under 12 months, it publishes an explanation on the exceptional circumstances justifying the shorter deadline for compliance with the buffer by institutions.
+That date shall be no later than 12 months after the date when the increased buffer setting is announced.
+In addition, if the date is set before 12 months from the announcement, the Banco de Portugal shall publish an explanation on the exceptional circumstances justifying the shorter deadline for compliance with the buffer by institutions.
 When the buffer rate is reduced, the Banco de Portugal should also announce the indicative period during which no increase is expected in the buffer rate.